 2) How soon you can complete an interview after you are conditionally approved.
 (If you are applying for Global Entry for the first time you are required to complete an in-person interview.
 However if you are applying to renew your Global Entry you might be approved instead of conditionally approved and not have to complete an interview.)

 The focus of this post is on Step #1: the Global Entry conditional approval time.
-While you can somewhat control the timing for scheduling an interview (as soon as enrollment centers open up again), you can’t change how long it takes to be conditionally approved.
+While you can somewhat control the timing for scheduling an interview, you can’t change how long it takes to be conditionally approved.
 See related post Scheduling Your Global Entry Interview Faster on how to schedule your Global Entry interview ASAP even if there are no appointments at your closest Global Entry enrollment center.

 How Long Does Global Entry Conditional Approval Take?